 Free Download of Alice by Pam Allen

-This yarn includes an automatic free download of Fryeburg Socks, knit with one skein of Scour (MC) and one skein of Herb (CC), although Gentian would look nicely in these socks as well!
+This yarn includes an automatic free download of Alice, knit with three skeins of Scour.
 A link to download the digital pattern will be emailed when your order is fulfilled!

 Learn more about Border Leicester, the sheep and fleece, on our blog!